 Sleep is vital to human functioning.
 We all know this.
-It's just sometimes our minds don't pay ball.
+It's just sometimes our minds don't play ball.

-Creating ideal sleeping conditions is the first step to getting into the sleep zone.
-It sounds obvious, but if you do a quick scan of your sleeping environment,
+Creating ideal sleeping conditions is the first step to getting into the perfect sleep zone.
+It sounds obvious, but if you do a quick scan of your sleeping

 Here are our top tips on creating the right environment for a good night's sleep.